uwex-learning-tech/droplets-v3/README.md

 ```
 <script src="path_to_your_lms_file_directory/style.js" type="text/javascript"></script>
 ```
-**Note:** This framework is specifically developed for instructional designers use at UW-EX CEOEL.
+**Note:** This framework is specifically developed for designers use at UW-EX CEOEL.
 Some setups or usages may not be optimal or preferable for your organization.
-In addition, this framework is built to accommodate the LMS (Desire2Learn) that is being used at UW-EX CEOEL.
+In addition, this framework is somewhat built to accommodate the LMS (Desire2Learn) that is being used at UW-EX CEOEL.
 However, you are most welcome to download or fork this repository and modified it to your organization's needs.

 ### Development Requirements
 * HTML5